-In the old days of book publicity, things were simpler.
+In the old days of book marketing and publicity, things were simpler.
 A book publicist had four clear segments to pitch: radio, TV, newspapers, and magazines.
-These were also the days when we communicated by fax and phone, actually engaging in lengthy conversations rather than catchy e-mails.
-The times have indeed changed …
+These four comprise what is regarded as traditional media.
+Even though the digital revolution has upended the marketplace, traditional media continue to have considerable value in helping to publicize books.

-It’s a new time; a new frontier for book marketing.
+It’s a much expanded time of opportunity for book marketing that includes traditional media and so much more.
 Lines are blurred, new media has exploded, and blended media is rampant.
 There’s Internet TV, Internet radio, interactive blog tours, TV shows played on satellite radio, radio shows on TV, social media and on and on.
-And of course, almost every radio or TV interview, or newspaper or magazine article ends up on the Internet, where it essentially stays forever!
+And of course, almost every radio or TV interview, or newspaper or magazine article ends up on the Internet, where it stays forever.

-So what does this mean for authors promoting their books?
-The bottom line is that it’s all good!
-More media options mean more venues for promotion.
-Moreover, it means that much of traditional media has been enhanced to have even a greater impact.
-For example, a traditional TV interview on a local or national shows airs as usual, and then a link to that interview almost always appears on the station’s or show’s website.
-Then, that link is used to populate social media sites
+So what does it mean for authors promoting their books?
+The bottom line is that it’s all good.
+More media options mean more avenues for promotion.
+Moreover, it means that much of traditional media has been enhanced to have even a more significant impact.
+For example, a conventional TV interview on a local or national show airs as usual.
+Then a link to that interview almost always appears on the station’s or show’s website.
+Then, that link is used to populate social media sites.

-Opportunities like Internet radio and TV have served to expand the platforms for traditional media – a perfect example of technological progress enhancing older modes of communication.
+Opportunities like Internet radio and TV have served to expand the platforms for traditional media – a perfect example of technological progress enhancing conventional modes of communication.

-Think about it: That traditional radio or TV interview, or newspaper or magazine article, is seen or read when the piece is aired or published, then becomes available to an unlimited audience on the Internet, and then, again, gets circulated through social media platforms.
+Think about it: a traditional radio or TV interview, or newspaper or magazine article, is seen or read when the piece is aired or published, then becomes available to an unlimited audience on the Internet, and then is circulated more through social media platforms.